Players Magazine: Featured Writers

 Players featured a number of pieces by black writers whose work focused on the experiences of black Americans as well as relevant political themes.
 Black writers whose work as featured in Players includes: Amiri Baraka, Alex Haley, Julian Bond, Huey Newton, Stanley Crouch, Chester Himes, Donald Goines and Iceberg Slim.

 Cultural significance

 Background

-Black owned media like magazines, newspapers, and media have acted as ways for promoting Black excellence, equality, social justice and news in the Black community for generations.
-Due to segregation and discrimination there has always been the need to create "safe Black spaces" to produce Black content.
+Black-owned media like magazines, newspapers, and other media have acted as ways for promoting "Black excellence, equality, social justice" and news in the Black community.
+Due to segregation and discrimination, there has always been the need to create "safe Black spaces" to produce content tailored to the Black community.
 Players Magazine is an example of a Black space created to allow the production of Black content in its appropriate outlet.
-Players Magazine holds great significance because of how long its lasted.
-Historically, Black newspapers and magazines longevity isn't nearly as long as Players Magazine has been.
+It holds great significance due to its longevity compared to other Black newspapers and magazines.
+Historically, Black newspapers and magazines have not lasted nearly as long as Players Magazine has been.